neelchauhan/mpd-x/docs/mpd38.md

 ## []{#38}4.13.
 IP address pools[]{#ippool}

-Mpd implements dynamic IP addresses pool management.
+mpdx implements dynamic IP addresses pool management.
 When user is authenticated and auth backend have not provided IP address, it can be taken from pool.
 To make it work you should create one or more address pools with \'set ippool add \...\' command and define which pool should